Tir Na n'Fir

 CHARISMA 2 Command 4 Etiquette 3 Intimidate 3

 A lightly tanned man with a close cropped beard and short hair, dressed in White DragonSkin leather armor and desert robes.
 Moves with grace, Wears a necklace with crocodile teeth around his neck.
 Often accompanied by his desert cat, Amit.
 Prefers lighter colors, little jewelry or affectation.
-Normally will wear the White Dragon Armor, heat permitting, with the shield on his person, the longsword and dagger at his waist, another dagger at his back, wearing the broach, carrying his gems, a waterskin, flint, wears the layan great-sword on his back and the extremely fine platinum red cap necklace around his neck, hidden under his clothing.
-His bandoleer has ten draughts of pure healing in it.
+Normally will wear the White Dragon Armor, heat permitting, the holy avenger on his waist (left) the longsword and dagger at his waist (right), another dagger at his back, wearing the broach, carrying his gems, a waterskin, flint, wears the layan great-sword on his back and the extremely fine platinum red cap necklace around his neck, hidden under his clothing.
+His bandoleer has six draughts of pure healing in it.

 His cat, Amit, has claws which possesses the power of a sword of nine lives stealing.